ScilifelabDataCentre/Anubis/README.md

   - A review is created by the admin or chair for a given submitted proposal and a given reviewer.
   - Fields; defined in the call.
-  - Finalized or unfinalized.
+  - It can be finalized or unfinalized.

 - Decision
   - The decision for a proposal.
+  - There is one hardwired field, internally called 'verdict', which can assume the values "Undecided", "Accepted" and "Declined".
   - Fields: defined in the call.
-  - Finalized or unfinalized.
+  - It can be finalized or unfinalized.
   - Admin or chair may create it for a proposal.

 - Grant
-  - The grant for a proposal which (presumably) got a positive decision.
+  - A dossier for the grant for a proposal which (presumably) got a positive decision.
+This is intended to store documents and other data related to the handling of a grant.
-  - Identifier: {call-prefix}-G:001.
-Not the same number as the proposal.
+  - Identifier: {call-prefix}-G:{number}, where number is the same as the proposal.
+This implies that the grant numbers are **not** consecutive, nor that they necessarily start with 001.
   - Admin may create and edit the field definitions.
   - Staff may edit the grant field contents.
   - User is allowed to edit the contents of specific fields.